aws-samples/aws-sdk-js-v3-workshop/packages/frontend/README.md

 - Edit [`deleteObject.ts`](./src/libs/deleteObject.ts) using the changes your made to [`putObject.ts`](./src/libs/putObject.ts) as a template.

-* Run `yarn build:frontend` to generate bundle, and it's size will reduce to ~102KB!
+* Run `yarn build:frontend` to generate bundle, and it's size will reduce to ~102 KB!

   ```console
   File sizes after gzip: